GetStream/stream-video-android/development.md

 It offers convenient helpers for test data, client and clientImpl access, and testing events.

 * We use Truth and Mockk for testing

+## Architecture

+* StreamVideoImpl makes the API calls to the coordinator
+* Call object maintains state and is updated based on events